RxLaboratory/DuBlast/src-docs/docs/settings.md

 ![Settings Screenshot](img/settings.png)

+`Properties ▸ Output Properties ▸ Playblast`

 The output settings for *DuBlast* are located in the *Output Settings* Tab of the *Properties* panel.

+## Annotations

+To render the annotations, DuBlast automatically converts the annotations to a *Grease Pencil* object, and removes it after the rendering process.

 ## Camera